lfsmoura/lfsmoura.github.io/src/content/posts/2025-12-08-algebraic-apps.md

 Consequences:

-- It is hard to answer: "What does it mean for this operation to be valid?"
-There is no single place to point to.
+- It is hard to answer questions about the code unless we check **all** the code.
+For example, let's suppose I want to answer what users can change some property of theirs.
+I would have to check all the places that such property can be changed and weather users have access to it.
+In a better system there would be a single place where that property is defined.
 - Changes are dangerous: adding a new constraint requires hunting for all the layers that also need it.
-- Offline or partially-connected clients cannot easily reuse the same rules they rely on when online.
+- Offline-first gets really hard to implement: Offline or partially-connected clients cannot easily reuse the same rules they rely on when online.

-What I would like instead

-For each operation on the domain (e.g. UpdateProfile, CreateOrder), there should be a single definition of:
+*Ideally*, for each operation on the domain (e.g. UpdateProfile, CreateOrder), there should be a single definition of:

 - The input type and output type.
 - The set of validations as a pipeline: